Doha College

 Secondary Leadership

-The secondary leaders or the "Big 6" put in extra hours representing Doha College at public events, acting as ambassadors of the school in the wider community, providing a link between the student body and the leadership group.
-They go through an arduous application process submitting written entries and speaking to student audiences about what they can bring to the roles, thereby polishing their leadership skills.
+The secondary leaders, aka the "Big 6," represent Doha College at public events, act as ambassadors of the school in the wider community, and provide a link between the student body and the leadership team.
+They go through an arduous application process submitting written entries and speaking to student audiences.
 For those elected, the tenure of such positions makes an excellent point of sale to highlight on their university applications.

-The posts of head girl and head boy, their deputies and senior prefects are not only significant in terms of their responsibility, but these positions also carry an enormous amount of prestige.
-They are leaders, figureheads and role models for the rest of the school population and uphold the highest possible expectations for the College.
-Students can also become ambassadors and prefects of the House System.
+The roles of head girl and head boy, along with their deputies and senior prefects, are not only important due to the responsibilities they entail but also because they hold significant influence in positively impacting our school community.
+They are leaders, figureheads, and role models for the rest of the school population, and uphold the highest expectations for the College.

 Some of the goals of the Big 6 are to further the integration of all year groups, and maximize the efficiency of student leadership through smarter inter-committee communication.
 A few projects that achieve these goals are the ‘Buddy Programme’, where Year 7 students are partnered with 6th form students, the CCI Legacy Talks, which has grown to include students as young as Year 5, and a host of committees that take on various aspects of school life.